crownstone/website/17-indoor-localization.md

 ## Proximity

-Most iBeacon solutions run sofware on a smartphone that detects if the user is in proximity of the beacon.
+Most iBeacon solutions run software on a smartphone that detects if the user is in proximity of the beacon.
 There is no indoor localization involved.

 Advantages: